delorum/pontifex/README.md

 replaces   = "Ъ6 Б6 Ь6 В8 ЁЕ ЙИ ЭЗ 3З ЩШ 0О 4Ч"
 ```

 - `alphabet1` - (required) alphabet for open text.
-You can use any symbols you need
+This is an extension to the standard cipher.
+You can use any symbols and any alphabet length you need, not just latin alphabet.
-- `alphabet2` - (required) alphabet for cypher text.
-Any other or the same symbols.
+- `alphabet2` - (optional) alphabet for cipher text.
+You can use any other symbols to hide your original symbols set.
+Default: alphabet1.

 Alphabet1 and Alphabet2 lengthes must be equal